Christian1984/vfrmap-for-vr/README.md

 # Usage

 - Simply start `fskneeboard.exe`!
-No other action required.
+No other action is required.
 FSKneeboard will also try to launch Flight Simulator for you!

-You can prevent FSKneeboard from starting Flight Simulator by calling it with option `--nofs`.
+- You can prevent FSKneeboard from starting Flight Simulator by calling it with option `--nofs`.
 Simply type `fskneeboard.exe --nofs` instead.
 (Alternatively, create a shortcut to `fskneeboard.exe` on your desktop, go to Properties and modify the field labeled "target" by adding `--nofs` to the end.)

 ![FSKneeboard - Shortcut with --nofs](screenshots/fskneeboard-shortcut.png)